 - a.
 Contingent on approval by the Dean and Provost, and if the Department by majority vote concurs, the Department will search for a chair among individuals outside Bradley.
 (See Section 14). - b.
 If an external search is not an option at this point, then a special election shall be held.
 (See Section 8).
 The special election in this case may include nominations of Bradley tenured or tenure-track faculty members outside the Department. - c.
 If the special election also fails to produce a chair, then the options described in Alternate Process (See Section 9 below, Intervention by the Provost) will occur.

-In this case the electors, or the committee formed under the alternative process, may consider for chair Bradley faculty members outside the d.
+- In this case the electors, or the committee formed under the alternative process, may consider for chair Bradley faculty members outside the Department; or the committee may recommend initiating a search for a chair outside the University. - d.
 Should the special election procedures described in Sections 4a-c fail to produce a Chair, the Provost and Vice President for Academic Affairs shall appoint a selection committee composed of from one to three members of the Department involved and two other full-time teaching faculty.
 This committee shall select an acting Chair, whose length of service shall not exceed one academic year.